cssbristol/cssbristol.co.uk/wellbeing.md

 These tutors are "one up" from your personal tutor, and can be turned to for problems that for whatever reason, you can't solve with your personal tutor.
 These might be academic or personal in nature.

-According to the 2014/15 staff duties list, the three senior tutors for the Computer Science department are [Peter Flach](https://www.cs.bris.ac.uk/People/personal.jsp?key=4252), [Steve Gregory](https://www.cs.bris.ac.uk/People/personal.jsp?key=4214) and [Elizabeth Oswald](https://www.cs.bris.ac.uk/People/personal.jsp?key=5293).
+According to the 2014/15 staff duties list, the three senior tutors for the Computer Science department are [Conor Houghton](http://www.bristol.ac.uk/engineering/people/conor-j-houghton/index.html) and [Elizabeth Oswald](http://www.bris.ac.uk/engineering/people/elisabeth-e-oswald/index.html).

 Please refer to them for issues relating to any of the following: